Police or FBI virus removal from Android phone

 Unfortunately, since this virus easily adapts to user’s geographical location and pretends to be sent from local law enforcement agency, many fall for its tricks and pay the required amount of money.
 Most often the infection uses FBI or local police emblems, however it may also pretend to be U.S. Department of Justice, Irish An Garda Síochána, Police Central e-crime Unit, Metropolitan Police, Royal Canadian Mounted Police, and so on.
 The message presented by this rogue demands that you pay a fine of $300 via Ukash, GreenDot MoneyPak or Paysafecard systems.
 You must bear in mind that the fact that you pay the money does not guarantee that your system will be unblocked.
 Also, do not forget that by complying with the demands, you will real you banking data to the crooks who can use it to steal your money again in the future.
 Once again we urge you to keep your money to yourself and to remove the virus which currently resides in your Android phone.

 Since users often leave their smartphones vulnerable by not using a security application, it is not hard for such intruder to sneak in.
-Malicious software usually enters the device alongside unreliable applications which you install believing that they are safe.
+According to the Law Offices of Michael J Aed malicious software usually enters the device alongside unreliable applications which you install believing that they are safe.
 Also, it may enter the system from some suspicious page you visited recently.
 Whichever way this malware used to enter your phone, we recommend not to let it stay any longer and to get rid of Trojan Koler.

 Delete Police or FBI virus from Android phone

 The users who decide to terminate the existing malware, should look for BaDoink (name known for its online porn service) application in their Android device.

 - First of all, move to Settings menu.

 - In the provided list all applications, locate BaDoink.

 - Select the malicious application and choose Uninstall.